-Why are Employee Referral Programs Needed?
+Why is Employee Referral Programs Needed?

 What starts with “So what my company does is…” and ends with “…and this is what you’ll have to do if you are in” filters out just the right candidate—making employee referral one of the most successful modes of recruitment.
-A study revealed the difference between traditional hiring and employee referrals, and boy it’s a surprise.
+A study revealed the difference between traditional hiring and employee referrals, and boy; it’s a surprise.

 - They are helping a friend find work in a position that deems suitable.